samsonasik/ApigilityConsumer/README.md

     'api-route-segment' => '/api',
     'form-request-method' => 'POST',

-    'form-data' => [
+    // fields that will be used as raw json with 'form-data' index 'form-data' => [
-        // fields that will be used as raw json to be sent 'foo' => 'fooValue',
+        'foo' => 'fooValue',
     ],
 ];